somedatapacket/docs.humio.com/content/configuration/configuration_options.md

 setting the `CORES` property.
 Humio uses this number when parallelizing queries.

 By default, Humio uses the Java [available processors function](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#availableProcessors--) to get the number of CPU cores.
+This is usually the optimal number.

 ## Configuring Authentication